wilsonwang881/wilsonwang881.github.io/source/about/index.md

 ## About Me:

 Howdy!
-I am currently a graduate student at Texas A&M University studying Electrical Engineering.
-My course orientation is Information Science and System.
+I am currently a PhD student at Texas A&M University studying Computer Engineering.

-I have a passion for coding and software engineering.
-Welcome to my blog!

 ## Resume and Social Websites: